 Have you ever heard of or used fish emulsion fertilizer?
+What is fish emulsion?
 Healthy garden plants are a result of good quality soil, plant food, sunlight, water and of course sufficient nutrients for their health.

 There are plenty of organic matter or organic products you can use to fertilize your plants with: